abudaan/push-notification-server/README.md

 Simple nodejs server using [express](http://expressjs.com/) webserver that can be used as provider for both [GCM](https://developers.google.com/cloud-messaging/) and [APNs](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html).

 APNs stands for Apple Push Notification Service and GCM for Google Cloud Messaging.
 These services enable us to send push notifications to Android and/or iOS and WatchOS apps.
-After you have registered your app a 2-way secure connection can be established between your app and the service.
+After you have configured and registered your app correctly a 2-way secure connection can be established between your app and the service.

 GCM and APNs only relay notifications, the notifications themselves have to be created (provided) by a service called the provider.
 A provider creates and sends a notification based on criteria that you decide yourself.
 This could be for instance an incoming chat message, an updated weather forecast, a software update, and so on.
 The provider in this project just sends generic messages.